11 TaskRabbit Competitors: App Alternatives for Handymen

 While not a dedicated handyman app, Shiftgig is a great way to connect skilled laborers with jobs in their areas.
 Modernizing hourly labor is at the heart of this app, and when used properly, it’s a helpful way to find new clients.

-Users simply download the app, find work in their area, apply and watch as their client lists builds and business grows.
+Users simply download the app, find work in their area, apply and watch as their client lists build and business grows.

 Although not specifically geared toward handyman services, WONOLO is still a useful resource to establish new relationships with potential long-term clients.
-The growing staffing company is available in more than 30 cities nationwide.
+The growing staffing company is available in more than 30 cities in the United States.

 WONOLO users have to be 18 years old, and they also must have a social security number.
 This could be a barrier to those without one or who do not wish to share their information.
 But a clear benefit is the ease of use, which makes it comparable to TaskRabbit.

 Zaarly uses a sophisticated algorithm to match users to their ideal job.
 What’s more, it’s a dedicated home services app focused on matching clients with the best professionals for their specific job.

 As a user, this is an extremely appealing feature because it means they’ll only be paired with jobs they’re well-qualified to do.
 This saves everyone involved lots of time and money.